 First impressions of Hartland International School can probably best be rounded up as “Impressive” and “Isolated”.
 Located close to the Al Khail and Al Ain roads, the school can be a little difficult to reach, but a turn off by the Quarantine stables at Nad Al Sheba before Meydan leads the way through a vast desert area to the school.
 Part of the Mohammed bin Rashid development and owned by Sobha, an Indian group active in the Gulf for many years, Hartland International School certainly stands out among the sand and has been surrounded by trees and greenery to good effect.
 The buildings are white and designed in groups of grassed quadrangles, with the front of the school featuring 3 protruding glass and steel prongs into which the Foundation, Primary and Secondary sections of the school are arranged.

 The Sobha Group is committed to education and has shown this both through a charity school that it has operated in India for a number of years and the development of its first education venture in the UAE.

+The facilities of Hartland International School, (together with Management, Staffing and Resources) were rated Outstanding in the first Inspection report.
 Certainly no expense seems to have been spared in creating a learning environment with the best of facilities and resources.
 The Foundation and years 1-3 classrooms are located on the ground floor.
 Classrooms are colourful and corridors are decorated with murals.
 Furniture is bright and appropriate.
 Each classroom has access to external play and learning areas and there is also a very large soft play area for use during warmer weather.

 One of the highlights of the school is the Junior Library which contains 8,500 books.
 An Arabian Tower at the centre reminds children of the local culture and during their weekly library period, they are able to enjoy reading, sat on soft, tactile seating, surrounded by curved book cases, which makes this such an attractive environment.